Massless particles in five and higher dimensions: Introduction

 The unitary representations of the Poincar\'e group in four dimensions were classified by Wigner in 1939 \cite{Wigner}, see \cite{Weinberg95} for a recent review.
 Our modern understanding of elementary particles is based on this classification.

-Unitary representations of the Poincar\'e group $\sISO_0(d-1, 1)$ in higher dimensions, $d>4$, have been studied in the literature, see, e.g., \cite{BB}.
-However, there still remain some aspects that are not fully understood, see, e.g., \cite{Weinberg2020} for a recent discussion.
-In this note we analyse the irreducible massless representations of $\sISO_0(4,1)$ with a finite (discrete) spin.
+Unitary representations of the Poincar\'e group $\sISO_0(d-1, 1)$ in higher dimensions, $d>4$, have been studied in the literature, see \cite{BB02,BB03,BB} and references therein.
+However, significant interest in the topic remains due to some unexplored generalisations (including the supersymmetric case).
+It suffices to mention the recent work by Weinberg \cite{Weinberg2020} in which free massless field equations were derived as an incidental consequence of the condition that the invariant Abelian subgroup of the little group is represented trivially on states of a single massless particle.
+Unlike the analyses in \cite{BB02,BB03,BB,Weinberg2020}, in this paper we do not discuss the massless field equations in higher dimensions.
+We analyse covariant operator equations that correspond to the irreducible massless representations of $\sISO_0(d-1,1)$ with a finite (discrete) spin.

 We recall that the Poincar\'e algebra $\mathfrak{iso} (d-1,1) $ in $d$ dimensions is characterised by the commutation relations\footnote{We make use of the mostly plus Minkowski metric $\eta_{ab}$ and normalise the Levi-Civita tensor $\ve_{a_1 \dots a_d}$ by $\ve_{0 1\dots d-1}=1$.}